bennyaustin/elt-framework/README.md

 # elt-framework
-Extract Load Transform (ELT) framework is a metadata-driven orchestration framework for modern cloud data platforms.
-This framework simplifies ingestion and transformation pipelines while providing consistent development experience and ease of maintenance.
-This framework supports batch ingestion.
-The framework has been extensively tested with Microsoft Fabric and Azure managed services like **[Azure Databricks](https://github.com/rorymcmanus87/databricks-dataplatform)** and **[Azure Synapse](https://github.com/bennyaustin/synapse-dataplatform)**.
-It uses a ANSI compatible control database as the metadata repository.
-There are several reusable artifacts that can be readily used as-is.
-The reusable artifacts can also be easily extendend for custom use cases.
-Reusable artifacts include data source specific Data Factory pipelines, Spark notebooks and Logic apps.
+The Extract Load Transform (ELT) framework is a metadata-driven orchestration framework designed for modern cloud data platforms.
+It simplifies ingestion and transformation pipelines, ensuring a consistent development experience and ease of maintenance.
+The framework supports batch ingestion and has been extensively tested with Microsoft Fabric and Azure managed services like **[Azure Databricks](https://github.com/rorymcmanus87/databricks-dataplatform)** and **[Azure Synapse](https://github.com/bennyaustin/synapse-dataplatform)**.
+It utilizes an ANSI-compatible control database as the metadata repository.

-The ELT Framework supports the following features:
+## Key Features:
-* Configurable and Extendable.
+* **Configurable and Extendable:** Easily adapt the framework to meet specific needs.
-* Data Source Agnostic.
-Can ingest from databases, Delta Lake, REST API, flat files, JSON, XML etc, connection strings are not stored as metadata.
+* **Data Source Agnostic:** Ingest data from various sources such as databases, Delta Lake, REST API, flat files, JSON, XML, without storing connection strings as metadata.
-* Delta and Full Loads.
+* **Delta and Full Loads:** Support for both incremental and full data loads.
-* Re-run and Retry capability without manual intervention.
+* **Re-run and Retry Capability:** Automatically handle failures without manual intervention.
-* In-built audit Tracking.
+* **In-built Audit Tracking:** Track data processing activities with built-in audit capabilities.
-* Audit capability can be extended with Azure PaaS services like Diagnostic Logging.
+* **Extended Audit Capability:** Enhance audit tracking with Azure PaaS services like Diagnostic Logging.
-* Removes the need for manual data patching.
+* **Eliminates Manual Data Patching:** Streamline data processing by removing the need for manual interventions.
-* Data Lineage support for the data life cycle.
+* **Data Lineage Support:** Maintain data lineage throughout the data lifecycle.
-* One to many Level1 Transformations.
+* **Level1 and Level2 Transformations:** Support for one-to-many and many-to-many transformations.
-* Many to many Level2 Transformations.
+* **On-demand Pipeline and Transformation Management:** Enable or disable pipelines and transformations as needed.

-* Enable/Disable pipelines and transformations on demand.
+The framework includes several reusable artifacts such as data source-specific Data Factory pipelines, Spark notebooks, and Logic apps, which can be readily used or extended for custom use cases.

-An extensive documentation of the ELT Framewwork is available in **[Wiki](https://github.com/bennyaustin/elt-framework/wiki)**
+For extensive documentation, visit our **[Wiki](https://github.com/bennyaustin/elt-framework/wiki)**